 So how about building some great rail journeys into your trip?
 Here are a few ideas routes you could travel as part of a flight itinerary with surface sectors like this one:

 Crossing Russia by train is a once-in-a-life-time adventure and there are 3 different routes to consider.
-You can take the Trans-Siberian train from Moscow to Vladivostok; the Trans-Manchurian train from Moscow to Beijing via Harbin or the Trans-Mongolian train from Moscow to Beijing via Mongolia – as Sara has blogged.
+You can take the Trans-Siberian train from Moscow to Vladivostok; the Trans-Manchurian train from Moscow to Beijing via Harbin or the Trans-Mongolian train from Moscow to Beijing via Mongolia – as Sarah has blogged.

 The Trans-Siberian train is the longest railway in the world, taking you across Russia or into China via Mongolia through the Siberian Steppe, the Ural Mountains and beside Lake Baikal.
 Taking the route through Mongolia involves lifting the train off the tracks and changing gauge which is quite an experience - and once you arrive, you could add on a homestay in a traditional yurt!
 Take the Manchurian route in January and you could visit the striking ice sculptures at the Harbin ice festival.